Rosenblatt Reiterates Rambus (RMBS) Buy Recommendation

 IJR - iShares Core S&P Small-Cap ETF holds 7,830K shares representing 7.19% ownership of the company.
 In it's prior filing, the firm reported owning 7,964K shares, representing a decrease of 1.72%.
 The firm increased its portfolio allocation in RMBS by 36.70% over the last quarter.

 Ameriprise Financial holds 4,238K shares representing 3.89% ownership of the company.
 In it's prior filing, the firm reported owning 4,890K shares, representing a decrease of 15.37%.
-The firm decreased its portfolio allocation in RMBS by 78.11% over the last quarter.
+The firm increased its portfolio allocation in RMBS by 18.65% over the last quarter.

 Jpmorgan Chase holds 3,757K shares representing 3.45% ownership of the company.
 In it's prior filing, the firm reported owning 423K shares, representing an increase of 88.73%.
 The firm increased its portfolio allocation in RMBS by 47.39% over the last quarter.